 The rule’s subtleties lead to its widespread misunderstanding.
 Here’s why:

-1. Language is complex.
+- Language is complex.
 Baseball rules can be dense and hard to digest.

-2. Variability.
+- Variability.
 The rule has exceptions and caveats.

-3. Umpire discretion.
+- Umpire discretion.
 Calls depend on the situation and judgment.

 The Future Of The Infield Fly Rule

 The Infield Fly Rule is a staple in baseball, yet its future sparks endless discussions.
-This rule, devised to prevent infielders from acting against the spirit of the game, has survived over a century.
+This rule, devised to prevent infielders from acting against the spirit of the game, has survived for over a century.
 But as baseball evolves, so might the regulations that govern it.
 Will the infield fly endure as a timeless component, or will changes sweep over this historic rule?
 Let’s look at potential shifts on the horizon and the lively debates they stir.

 Potential Changes And Adaptations

 In the age of rapid technological advancement, the question arises: could the infield fly rule see updates?
 Major League Baseball (MLB) continuously seeks ways to refine the game.
 They aim for fair play and audience engagement.
-Here are some thoughts around its potential evolution:
+Here are some thoughts about its potential evolution:

-• Introduction of automated calls to ensure accuracy.
+- Introduction of automated calls to ensure accuracy.

-• Revisions in rule phrasing to eliminate ambiguity.
+- Revisions in rule phrasing to eliminate ambiguity.

-• Adjustments based on player feedback and statistical analysis.
+- Adjustments based on player feedback and statistical analysis.

 Continuing Debate Among Baseball Purists